Hongnodie/Apollo-Server-Client-Template/README.md

-  # Apollo-Server-Client-Template
+  # Apollo-Server-Client-Template (with MongoDB)

-  Build up an apollo server plus clients template for future app development and other useage
+  MongoDB connected, so that data are saved to and re-called from the cloud database(alais "DB") server

   ## Table of Contents